Tokenize Anything via Prompting: Approach

+After training visual perception on SemanticSA-1B and text generation on Visual Genome, our model is capable of conducting classification, segmentation, and captioning simultaneously.
+The following outlines the inference pipeline.

+\paragraph{\textbf{Mask selection.}} Given a visual prompt, our image decoder produces 4 masks and 9 tokens.
+The final mask and the associated semantic token are selected using a heuristic strategy.
+Specifically, we choose the first mask if prompted with a boundary box, and select the top-ranked remainder if prompted with loose points, akin to a simplified implementation of the mixture-of-experts (MoE) \cite{jacobs1991adaptive}.

+\paragraph{\textbf{Concept prediction.}} The selected semantic token is then utilized for predicting concepts on a dataset-specific concept vocabulary (\eg, COCO and LVIS).
+Concretely, we employ the semantic token to obtain a 1024-dimension visual embedding through a 3-layer MLP (256$\rightarrow$1024$\rightarrow$1024).
+This visual embedding is further projected to the concept distribution logits (i.e., $P_{\text{pred}}$) for classification.

-\paragraph{Caption inference.} For caption generation, we iteratively generate up to 40 tokens with the maximum probability for each mask.
-To speed up attention computation, we follow a standard practice for auto-regressive that caches the key and value pairs.
-The final generation is selected from the multiple outputs corresponding to each prompt, employing the same routing strategy as described at the end of Sec~\ref{sec:vla}.
+\paragraph{\textbf{Caption generation.}} We finally generate up to 40 word tokens with the greedy sampling strategy prompted by the selected semantic token.
+To speed up attention computation, we follow a standard practice for auto-regressive decoding, caching the key and value pairs for the previous generation in the sequence.